apohl79/petrel/README.md

 What is Petrel?
 ---------------

-- Open source (licensed under MIT, see [License](http://apohl79.github.io/petrel/docs/build/html/license.html))
+- A web server with HTTP/2 and HTTP/1.1 support
-- A framework for rapid development of micro/web services
+- A framework for rapid development of micro/web services in LUA and C++
-- A web server with HTTP/1 and HTTP/2 support
 - Combines fibers with LUA (no callbacks, just write your “blocking” code and don’t care about threads or non-blocking IO)
 - Provides a C++ library interface to implement performance critical code
-- Provides a LUA framework to implement business logic
+- Provides a LUA framework to implement the business logic
 - Easy to extend
+- Open source (licensed under MIT, see [License](http://apohl79.github.io/petrel/docs/build/html/license.html))

 Read more: